This game feels more like watching an anime than playing a game. (+) True to the source material. (-) Tedious gameplay.

 The dialogue is the best aspect to the game, and it’s only in Japanese, so I can’t recommend this to Anglophones.
 Even if you loved only the combat, alchemy, graphics, you’d be dependent on dialogue to tell you which city or which quarter to visit next.

 Reading dialogue quite honestly makes up most of the game.
-Outside of that is walking to where you are told to go, random encounters, and scripted battles.
+Outside of that the game is walking to where you are told to go, random encounters, and scripted battles.

 Characters and Story